stouch/docs/getting-started/introduction.md

 For general information, resources, and team info we maintain a marketing [website](https://directus.io/).
 This is a good non-technical hub to serve as as introduction to the Directus platform.

+### Directus Community

+Join our growing community on [Directus Slack](https://directus.chat) (1,100+ members) to get an inside peak into what's happening within our organization.
+From community support to seeing where the platform is heading next, it's a great way to get more involved!

 ### Directus Marketplace

 Coming in early 2019, this will be a library of extensions available for Directus.
 Eventually we plan on opening this up to community submissions and allowing monetization — but initially it will showcase free extensions created by our core team.